This article covers

 When you first view your grades in Peerceptiv, you will see a table with the review grade, writing grade, and task grade.
 The top row shows these grades out of 100.
 The second row shows the weighted grade, calculated according to the percentages set by your instructor.
 The bottom, overall, grade is the weighted total out of 100 points.
 Note that, as in the case below, the overall grade may be rounded to the nearest whole number.

 Click on either double arrow icon to see the grade breakdown.
 This chart breaks the review grade into two components: accuracy and helpfulness.
-The task grade is divided into the number of tasks required, so there could be as few as one (review only) or as many as three (review, feedback, self-evaluation), depending on how your instructor set up the assignment.
+The task grade is divided into the number of tasks required, so there could be as few as one (review only) or as many as three (review, feedback, self-evaluation, team evaluation), depending on how your instructor set up the assignment.
 This detailed chart also includes any late penalties you may have received for submitting late work.

 Understanding Your Accuracy and Helpfulness Grades

 To understand your accuracy and helpfulness grades, click on either question mark to see more information.

 At the top of the screen, you can see your helpfulness.
 There are up to five stars listed per review, based on how helpful the document author considered your review to be.
 If, as in this case, one or more of the document authors did not complete their feedback, your helpfulness is the average of the reviews which were given feedback.
 You can always click on the View Reviews by You and Others buttons to see how your peers reviewed the same document.